cybergu0ck/notes/engineering/software/fundamentals/algorithms/recursion.md

 ## Tail recursion

-Tail recursion is when a function's recursive call is the very last thing it does, No work happens after it returns.
+Tail recursion is a specialized form of recursion where the recursive call is the final operation performed by a function.

 - Regular recursion